 What is Disposable Income?

 Disposable Income is the amounts of money left with the person after paying all the direct taxes.
-It is the actual income which is spent by individuals and families on consumption after paying direct taxes.
+It is the actual income that is spent by individuals and families on consumption after paying direct taxes.
 This is actually referred to as the purchasing power of households.
 An individual can either consumed or saved Disposable income.
 It is generally spent on necessities that are food, clothing, and housing.

-Types Of Disposable Income
+Types of Disposable Income

 This is nothing but the sum of income of all citizens and institutions of the Nation.
 It is derived from overall national income, and it measures the cash or Income available with the nation for final consumption and saving.
 National Disposable Income can be gross or net.